 Pemex Suffers Biggest Loss in Two Years as Output Stagnates

-(Bloomberg) -- Petroleos Mexicanos reported its biggest quarterly loss in two years as production growth stalled.
+(Bloomberg) -- Mexico’s state-owned oil company Petroleos Mexicanos reported its biggest quarterly loss in two years as production growth stalled during its first full year under a new government.

 Despite an accelerated drilling program at a group of onshore and shallow-water fields, crude and condensate production was 1.69 million barrels a day, little changed from the previous quarter.
 Revenue slumped in the fourth quarter, boosting Pemex’s net loss to 169.8 billion pesos ($8.8 billion), the biggest drop since the the same period in 2017.